-There is a great collection of pieces like a soundsuit by Nick Cave (no, not that one), three tribal mask-like pieces by Willam Morris (definitely not that one) and a stained glass window by Judith Schaechter.
+There is a great collection of pieces like a soundsuit by Nick Cave (no, not the famous Australian musician), three tribal mask-like pieces by Willam Morris (definitely not that one), and a stained glass window by Judith Schaechter.
 I don’t know any other Judith Schaechter’s.

 Next door in gallery four lives the work of the Native artists of western North America.